EmmettPeck/EmmettPeck/README.md

 - 👋 Hi, I’m @EmmettPeck
 - 👀 I’m interested in ...
- Measuring and optimizing algorithms, Particle simulations and 3d engines.
+measuring and optimizing algorithms, particle simulations and 3d engines.
 - 🌱 I’m currently learning ...
 Further learning advanced C++, data organization with Python, and Webscraping.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Emmettpeck@gmail.com
+emmettpeck@gmail.com

 <!---
 EmmettPeck/EmmettPeck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.